Coda Avanton Battersea

 The £120 million development was the best-selling scheme in South West London of 2020.

 Studios, 1, 2 and 3-bedroom apartments for sale.
+20 new A:Living homes for rent.

 Residents benefit from a 24-hour concierge service, fully fitted gym and fitness studio, private gardens and a private lounge.